calscoo/portfolio/hugo/content/resume.md

     * Proficient in Java for backend development and Bash for scripting.
     * Comfortable with Python and other scripting languages.
+    * Comfortable with Golang.
     * Experienced in Object-Oriented Programming (OOP).

   * ### Monitoring and Security

-    * Experience with CloudWatch, Kibana, Datadog, Loggly, PagerDuty for system monitoring.
+    * Experience with CloudWatch, Kibana, Datadog, Loggly, and PagerDuty for system monitoring.
     * Expertise in security best practices including IAM policies, user management, and VPCs.
     * Proficient in managing secrets using AWS Secrets Manager and Kubernetes.

   * ### Database Management

-    * Familiarity with RDS snapshot management and MySQL for data management.
+    * Familiarity with RDS & DocDB snapshot management and MySQL for data management.

   * ### Communication and Collaboration